 Key Programs and Financing Options for Going Solar in Illinois

-A solar energy boom is upon us in Illinois and it’s bringing new opportunities for companies that want to save on energy costs.
-This week Illinois’ solar incentive program opened up for companies interested in saving money through solar.
-The program has been a long time coming.
-Back in June 1, 2017, a new law went into effect in Illinois that incentivizes solar development in the state.
+A solar energy boom is coming to Illinois and it’s bringing new opportunities for companies that want to save on energy costs.
+On June 1, 2017, a new law went into effect in Illinois that incentivizes solar development in the state.
 In this article, I’ll explain how businesses can go solar in Illinois and take advantage of new solar programs to save on energy costs and thus lower operating costs.

 Businesses that have a large, unobstructed rooftop space or unshaded adjacent land can offset a significant portion of their energy costs.
 Our project development and engineering team can assess whether your energy demand and the structure of your facility or land makes you a good candidate for solar and help you take advantage of the programs.

 Adjustable Block Program